sayeemabdullah/CSS-Cribsheet/README.md

 ___
 ##  Selectors Specificty

-While coding sometimes triggers the same elements more than once like below:
+While coding different selectors sometimes triggers the same elements more than once like below:

  ``` css
 h1 {